barmiel4/Simple3DEngine/README.md

 In order to load the model it has to be placed under (ProjectDirectory)\Resources\Model in a .txt file in the following format: first (space/tab separeted) model vertecies must be specified with 'v' at the begining of the line then indicies of trinagles begining with 't' with the same format as vertecies(indexing goes from 1 to number of triangles).

 ## Idea
-The project was written as my own project to get to know the basics of 3D graphics.
+This project was written to help me understand the basics of 3D graphics better.